PietJankbal/Chocolatey-for-wine/README.md

 If programs fail because of insufficient mature or missing system programs one could write a function to return whatever the program expects.
-Like in profile.ps1 I added (amongst others) a wmic.exe that supports a bit more options, and a basic findstr.exe and setx.exe.
+Like in profile.ps1 I added (amongst others) a wmic.exe that supports a bit more options, and a basic findstr.exe , systeminfo.exe and basic setx.exe.
 Or you could just manipulate the arguments passed to the system program.
 See profile.ps1 and choc_install.ps1.
 No garantuee this works for more complex programs as well...